 The new IAA Mobility event seeks to provoke dialogue about the future of mobility with city residents and visitors, between 7 and 12 September.
 Against this background, vehicle highlights, autonomous transport and brand-new technologies will also be on display outside Munich’s Messe München trade fair and exhibition centre.
 The most beautiful city squares such as Marienplatz and Odeonsplatz, Max-Joseph-Platz in front of the opera house and also Königsplatz will become “Open Space” areas where people can experience and even test innovative mobility live.

 The “Blue Lane” will be set up in the heart of Munich from 6 September onwards, enabling visitors to experience future and sustainable mobility solutions.
-This 12-kilometre test track for electric, hybrid and hydrogen vehicles as well as zero-emissions bus transport, autonomous shuttles and urban flying taxis (!) will link the Open Space sites with Munich’s exhibition grounds, where the Summit will be held.
+This 12-kilometre test track for electric, hybrid and hydrogen vehicles as well as zero-emissions bus transport and autonomous shuttles will link the Open Space sites with Munich’s exhibition grounds, where the Summit will be held.

 After twelve years of intensive preparations and renovations, Munich now has its own Motorworld.
 Located on the site of the former Deutsche Bahn railway repair shop with listed locomotive hall, visitors to the centre can marvel at luxury-class automobiles 365 days a year – and with free entry.
 Many of the magnificent Bugatti, Ferrari, McLaren, Mercedes and BMW models, to name but a few of the more than 25 luxury brands on display, have their own glazed parking box.